Configuring A (Mac) Computer For Use As A Media/iTunes Server

 - On your data storage volume create a new folder called "Media Server Data"

-- Open iTunes and set the recommended configuration:
+- Open iTunes and set the recommended configuration: Which version of iTunes are you using?

 - Set 'Library Name' as required e.g. "Media Server"